Brian Lockwood (director): Career

 Lockwood has also directed more than 190 episodes of poker programming including NBC's "Poker After Dark" & "National Heads-Up Poker Championship", "Poker Superstars Invitational Tournament" for FSN, and the "United States Poker Championship",“Pro-Am Poker Equalizer" and "The World Series of Poker" for ESPN.
 He has also done sports programming for shows such as "Championship Boxing" for DSKN, "NASCAR Racing" for Fox Sports and Speed Channel, "Supercross" for CBS, the "U.S. Pro Ski Tour" for ABC, TORC: The Off Road Championship for NBC, Fox Sports and beIN Sports & and the "Professional Bull Riders Tour" for Turner Network Television.
 Lockwood is a member of the Directors Guild of America.

 Awards

-Brian has won many awards, including a Billboard "Best Music Video of the Year" Award for his Boxing Gandhis video, three Recording Industry Association of America Platinum awards for Mötley Crüe and Eric Clapton, and has won nine Telly Awards.
-He has had 7 EMMY, nominations and three wins.
+Brian has won many awards, including a Billboard Music Award for "Best Jazz/Adult Contemporary" for his Boxing Gandhis video and has won three Telly Awards.
+He has had 7 Emmy Award nominations and three wins.